matt-palmer999/britishpatriots/_posts/2026-04-30-cave-paintings-borders.md

 The discovery comes amid growing calls for the government to adopt a Palaeolithic approach to immigration policy, though critics have pointed out that Homo sapiens were themselves migrants who displaced the Neanderthal population already living in Europe.

-Those critics have not been invited back onto the programme.

 Gavin Bacon of Reform UK described the findings as "vindicating."
 "This isn't about racism," he said.
 "The cave people weren't racist.
 They just had concerns.
-Legitimate concerns.
-About mammoths."
+Legitimate concerns about mammoths."

-The British Gammon Society has called for the paintings to be added to the national curriculum, subject to the removal of any accompanying historical context which they describe as "agenda-driven."
+The Reform party has called for the paintings to be added to the national curriculum, subject to the removal of any accompanying historical context which they describe as "agenda-driven."

-Dr Staines said a second chamber had been discovered containing what appeared to be early cave paintings of a points-based system, a white paper, and a man who looked "remarkably like Nigel Farage, though we cannot confirm this at this stage of the investigation."

 The investigation is ongoing.
 We will report back.